The Ultimate Guide to Generative Engine Optimization (GEO)

 Step 8: Measure, test, and iterate with prompts

-You have to treat answer engines like channels with their own KPIs and quality checks.
+Treat answer engines like channels with their own KPIs and quality checks.
 Define a small set of metrics that match your Answer Map.
-Track how often your brand appears in responses for target questions (share of answer), how frequently your URLs are cited (citation rate), which engines include you most often (coverage), and what happens next (referrals, tool signups, time on page, or completion of the “next step” you intended).
+Track how often your brand appears in responses for target questions (share of answer), how frequently your URLs are cited (citation rate), which engines include you most often (coverage), and what happens next (referrals, tool signups, time on page, or completion of the next step you intended).

-With GEO, you’re making it easy for answer engines to find your best ideas, check the facts, and quote you without mangling the meaning.
-Here are some best practices you need to follow to make that process as easier as possible:
+With GEO, you're making it easy for answer engines to find your best ideas, check the facts, and quote you without mangling the meaning.
+Here are the best practices to follow.

 Begin with a simple answer map